 As sexual harassment awareness entered the national spotlight with the #MeToo movement momentum in 2017, states began creating or updating legislation for sexual harassment management training.
-In June 2019, Connecticut became one of these states and enacted Public Acts 19-16 and 19-93; combined they are known as the Time’s Up Act.
+In June 2019, Connecticut became one of these states and enacted Public Acts 19-16 and 19-93; combined, they are known as the Time’s Up Act.

 Some areas of Connecticut Law that were updated by the Time’s Up Act, which went into effect October 1, 2019, included expanding the sexual harassment legislation and requiring many more employers to offer sexual harassment training to employees across the board, not just supervisory employees.
 Workplaces have new Sexual Harassment Law poster/posting requirements and are expected to distribute information regarding illegal sexual harassment, facing larger fines if it is found that they did not.
-Overall, the legislation gives employees much more protection including significant changes to the allowable time-to-file claims and how companies can change employee terms and conditions.
+Overall, the legislation gives employees much more protection, including significant changes to the allowable time to file claims and how companies can change employee terms and conditions.

-Before we dive deeper into this legislation, it is important to understand…
+Before we dive deeper into this legislation, it is important to understand what qualifies as sexual harassment.

 Under Connecticut law, sexual harassment means “any unwelcome sexual advances or requests for sexual favors or any conduct of a sexual nature” when:

 The employee described above under the Time’s Up Act means any individual employed by the employer, including one employed by the individual’s parent, spouse, or child.
-Previously, the definition of employee did not include any individual employed by their parents, spouse or child, or in the domestic service of any person.

-Now, under the Time’s Up Act, companies with three or more employees must provide sexual harassment management training to their supervisors and employees.
-These companies or “covered employers” that the legislation applies to, are companies with three or more employees that have employees who work in Connecticut, even if the company headquarters are located out of state.
+Now, under the Time’s Up Act, companies with three or more employees must provide sexual harassment training to their supervisors and employees.
+These companies or “covered employers” that the legislation applies to are companies with three or more employees that have employees who work in Connecticut, even if the company headquarters are located out of state.

-The Time’s Up Act requires covered employers to provide periodic training updates to all covered employees no fewer than every 10 years.
+The Time’s Up Act requires covered employers to provide periodic training updates to all covered employees, no fewer than every 10 years.

-Under the Time’s Up Act, the sexual harassment management training must be at least two hours, including information relating to the federal and state statutory provisions regarding sexual harassment and remedies available to victims of sexual harassment.
+Sexual harassment management training must be at least two hours, including information relating to the federal and state statutory provisions regarding sexual harassment and remedies available to victims of sexual harassment.
 Training must be free to the employee.
 The training must be interactive and may be done by video.

 It is important for all employees throughout an organization to at least understand the basics of sexual harassment and that it can occur in a variety of circumstances, including but not limited to:

-Cost of Non-Compliance: Failure to satisfy the posting requirements may subject the employer to fines up to $1,000 and the CHRO may assign a designated representative to enter the employer’s place of business to ensure posting-requirement compliance.
+Cost of Non-Compliance: Failure to satisfy the posting requirements may subject the employer to fines up to $1,000, and the CHRO may assign a designated representative to enter the employer’s place of business to ensure posting-requirement compliance.

 A complaint may be filed by a phone call, letter, or visit to any CHRO office.
 Then an intake officer conducts an interview and takes the complainant’s sworn statement.
 Within 60 days from the date the answer is received, the Commission must conduct a case assessment review of the complaint.